2010–11 Croatian First Football League: Future format changes

 On 5 July 2010 the CFF Executive Committee reached a decision, (confirmed by the CFF Assembly on 14 July 2010), to reduce the number of teams in Prva HNL.
 The league will be reduced to 12 teams in the 2011–12 season, and then to 10 team format, expected to be introduced for either the 2012–13 or 2013–14 season.
 That means that the number of relegation spots was increased from 3 to 5 for the current 2010–11 season, and only the 2010–11 Druga HNL champions will be promoted.
 However, CFF Assembly on 17 December 2010 delayed the execution of this changes by one year.
-Instead, the league will stay at 16 teams with only the last three teams being relegated and the first three teams from 2010–11 Druga HNL earning promotion (if they are granted with top level license).
+Instead, the league will stay at 16 teams with only the last three teams being relegated and the first three teams from 2010 to 2011 Druga HNL earning promotion (if they are granted with top level license).
 In case of 16 teams not acquiring top level license, format with 12 teams will be applied.

 On 4 April 2011, CFF announced that the first stage of licensing procedure for 2011–12 season was completed.
 For the 2011–12 Prva HNL, only eight clubs were issued a top level license: Dinamo Zagreb, Hajduk Split, Inter Zaprešić, Istra 1961, Lokomotiva, Slaven Belupo, Varaždin and NK Zagreb.
 Out of these eight, only Lokomotiva and NK Zagreb weren't issued a license for participating in UEFA competitions.
 In the second stage of licensing procedure clubs that didn't get a license appealed on the decision and provided new facts and arguments.
 On 4 May 2011, it was announced that all remaining Prva HNL clubs were granted top level license.
 Additionally, Cibalia, Rijeka and RNK Split obtained a license for UEFA competitions.
 Only three teams from Druga HNL acquired the top level license: Dugopolje, Gorica and Lučko, where the latter two are set to play outside of their home venues.

 The club that accepts participation in Prva HNL or Druga HNL in 2011–12 season, and has secured that right on terms of ranking and acquired license, must confirm their participation in written form no later than 6 June 2011.
 If a club doesn't submit such a claim or backs out later, they will be demoted to county league.
-The 2011–12 Prva HNL season is scheduled to start on 23 July 2011.
+The 2011–12 Prva HNL season staredt on 23 July 2011.